GemCopeland/personal-website/src/pages/home.md

   Your data isn’t collected when using this site.
 If you switch to high contrast mode, the site sets up a cookie to remember your preference, which will expire in one year.
 ---

-I am an interdependent digital designer and researcher, currently based in London.
+I am an interdependent digital designer, currently based in London.

 I am a member of [Common Knowledge](http://commonknowledge.coop), a worker cooperative that designs digital tools for and with grassroots activists.

+I teach Digital as part of the [BA Graphic Communication Design](https://www.arts.ac.uk/subjects/communication-and-graphic-design/undergraduate/ba-hons-graphic-communication-design-csm) course at Central Saint Martins.

 I am also part of the [Designers + Cultural Workers branch](https://twitter.com/UVW_DCW) of United Voices of the World.